 Why Secular?
 Who Benefits?

-Australia is NOT fully secular — but like many western countries we are meant to be; our constitution says so!
+Australia is NOT fully secular — but like many western countries we are meant to be; our constitution outlines this principle.

 What does being "secular" mean?

-Being secular is NOT being anti-religious — citizens are free to follow any religion they choose and none are favoured above any others.
+Being secular is NOT being anti-religious — in fact, a secular society provides true religious freedom, with citizens free to follow any religion they choose and no religion favoured above others.

 Who benefits from being a secular nation?

-Look at our list of secular issues — if there is just ONE topic you agree with then you support secularism too!
+Look at our list of secular issues — if there are any topics you agree with then you support secularism too!